Staggerlee011/docker-certified-associate/Security/docker-trusted-registry.md

 - go to the https://<UCP Manager private IP>
 - login with the ucp admin password

-### Immutability

-`works the same as ECR`

-- Default is OFF
-- Means that images can be saved to DTR and overwrite a image with the same tag

 ## sizing

 |service | min | recommended |